What Is the Level 3 Diploma, and Who Is It For?

-Candidates have to be accountable for the areas that they practice in and they will have to be working in a customer service environment of some commercial sort in order to pursue this qualification.
-The working environment could be that they are working on their own or with less supervision as candidates should be able to make decisions on their own and be able to work on their own initiative.
+Candidates have to be accountable for their practice areas, and they will have to be working in a commercial customer service environment to pursue this qualification.
+They could be working on their own or with less supervision, as candidates should be able to make decisions independently and work on their own initiative.

-This qualification is approved by the CfA as an essential component of the Specification of Apprenticeship Standards for England (SASE) and Specification of Apprenticeship Standards for Wales (SASW) compliant apprenticeship frameworks for Customer Services
+This qualification is approved by the CFA as an essential component of the Specification of Apprenticeship Standards for England (SASE) and Specification of Apprenticeship Standards for Wales (SASW) compliant apprenticeship frameworks for Customer Services.

-Having gone through this journey myself with two qualifications in a row now (Yes I have my NVQ Level 3 Diploma in Business Administration), I am convinced as to how sometimes it can be really difficult to put your thoughts and actions (I mean the job) into words as well as convince the verifiers with the standards that they expect; by this I mean, they expect you to be very detailed in what you do on your job and with your knowledge of the job too.
+Having gone through this journey myself with two qualifications in a row now (yes, I have my NVQ Level 3 Diploma in Business Administration), I am convinced as to how sometimes it can be really difficult to put your thoughts and actions (I mean the job) into words as well as convince the verifiers with the standards that they expect; by this, I mean they expect you to be very detailed in what you do on your job and with your knowledge of the job.

 The rules of combination for NVQ Level 3 Diploma in Customer Service are as follows: